 May the campaign committee use contributions for post-election expenses?

-No. This prohibition incudes post-election parties and investiture celebrations.
+No. Contributions may not be used for any post-election expenses.
+This prohibition incudes post-election parties and investiture celebrations.
 Ethics Opinion JI-060.

 May a campaign committee solicit or accept contributions after the election?